abinit/abinit/doc/mkdocs-tutorials/paw3.md

 Again, this is a decent dataset for ground-state calculations, but it can probably be made even better.
 You are encouraged to try and do this.

 ## 5 PAW datasets for GW calculations

 There are a number of issues to consider when making datasets for GW calculations, here is a list of a few:

   * Care needs to be taken so that the logarithmic derivatives match for much higher energies than for ground-state calculations.
 They should at least match well up to the energy of the unoccupied states used in the calculation.
 The easiest way of ensuring this is increasing the number of projectors per state.

   * The on-site basis needs to be of higher quality to minimise truncation error due to the finite number of on-site basis functions (projectors).
 Again, this requires more projectors per angular momentum channel.

   * As a rule of thumb, a PAW dataset for GW should have at least three projectors per state, if not more.

   * A particularly sensitive thing is the quality of the expansion of the pseudised plane-wave part in terms of the on-site basis.
-This can be checked by using the density of states (DOS), as described in the first PAW [tutorial](lesson_paw1.html#5).
+     This can be checked by using the density of states (DOS), as described in the [[lesson:paw1|first PAW tutorial]]